diepm/vim-rest-console/README.md

 #### 5.3 Global Variable Declaration

 VRC now supports variable declarations in the global scope.
-These variables then can be used in the query paths.
+These variables then can be used in the query paths, headers, and the body.
 Notice: values are not url-encoded.

     # Global scope.
     http://host

-    // Variable declarations (value passed as is). city = Some%20City
+    // Variable declarations (value passed as is). foobar = LoremIpsum
+    city = Some%20City
     zip = 12345
+    population = 42
     --
     # End global scope.